Will Stoker and the Embers: 2005-2009: Formation and Five Beds for Bitsy

 After a line-up change – Kynan Tan (The Vice-Chancellors) and Gareth Bevan (Brainhorn) filling in for the departing Murray – the band won the State final of the National Campus Bands Competition and then travelled to Melbourne, winning the National Final.

 Will Stoker and the Embers played at the Perth leg of the 2008 Big Day Out on the local produce stage.
 In March 2008 they followed this by opening the West Coast Blues & Roots Festival in Fremantle and playing at RTRFM's 'In The Pines' concert in April 2008.
-Tan left the band due to creative differences and Roberts left due to a crippling gambling addiction.
+Tan left the band due to creative differences and Roberts also left around the same time.
 They were replaced by Luke Dux on guitar (The Floors, Timothy Nelson and the Infidels) and Ryan Dux on bass (The Floors, The Kill Devil Hills).

 The band's first release, the Five Beds for Bitsy EP was self-released in November 2008, and distributed through Shock Records.
 Tours on the east coast of Australia followed.
 The "Five Beds for Bitsy" music video shot by Perth filmmaker Mat De Koning received national airplay on ABC TV's Rage programme and was an entrant in the 2009 St Kilda Film Festival.
 The band opened the second day of the 2009 Southbound Festival in Busselton after winning the Stagebound band competition.
 Will Stoker and the Embers also opened the first Perth St Jeromes Laneway Festival in February 2009.